GreatWebGuy/gpt-cli/README.md

 git clone https://github.com/greatwebguy/gpt-cli.git
 ```

-2. Navigate to the `askgpt` directory:
+2. Navigate to the `gpt-cli` directory:

 ```
-cd askgpt
+cd gpt-cli
 ```

 3. Open the `askgpt.go` file and replace `your_api_key_here` with your actual OpenAI API key.